-IBR Recertification Form and Steps To Take While Applying
+IBR Recertification Form and Steps to Take While Applying

-IBR Recertification Form: If you are a federal student loan borrower you will be entitled to an income driven repayment (IDR) plan.
-This is one of the benefits of having a federal student loan.
+IBR Recertification Form and Steps To Take While Applying IBR Recertification Form: If you are a federal student loan borrower, you will be entitled to an income-driven repayment (IDR) plan.
 These repayment plans can make it affordable to begin the process of paying off your student loans.

 They can also keep you eligible for student loan forgiveness programs.
 IDR repayment plans set your monthly payment based on a percentage of your income.
 For this reason, you’re required to recertify your income information every year.

-- Repayment Options Under The IDR Plan
+Repayment Options Under the IDR Plan

 If you’re certifying under the IDR plan for the first time, you’ll want to be clear on your repayment plan options.
 IDR is an umbrella term that houses four types of repayment plan options.